|5-year-olds||Schuleingangsstufe||School Entry Level|

 Elementary School (Grundschule) goes from first grade through fourth grade.
 Subsequently, parents along with teachers choose one of three levels of the upper school for the child.

 Many students in Germany go on to College Preparatory High School (Gymnasium) from fifth through twelfth grade.
 Students who graduate from Gymnasium, earn the diploma called the Abitur or the German International Abitur (DIA) and with that they have the qualification to continue their studies in colleges and universities in the U.S., in Germany and all around the world.

 Most students at the German International School are in this College Preparatory Level.
 At the German International School Washington D.C., the Class of 2017 was the first for which both the German International Abitur (DIA) diploma as well as the regular Abitur diploma was awarded.
 Since 2020, the German International Abitur (DIA) is the standard diploma offered to graduates of the German International School Washington D.C. in addition to the American High School Diploma.

 Students who chose this path go to Technical Academic High School (Realschule) from fifth through tenth grade.
 Here they graduate with the intermediate certificate, (mittlerer Schulabschluss) MSA for short, (formerly Realschulabschluss) and then have the choice of learning a profession or, if their grades are good to very good, transferring to the Gymnasium to take the Abitur.

 3. Lower Secondary School (Hauptschule)

-> At the German International School Washington D.C., fifth grade is the orientation level.
+At the German International School Washington D.C., fifth grade is the orientation level1.
 A determination is made as to which of the three school types the student will pursue.
 Starting in 6th grade all three types study united in one classroom.
 The majority of our student body is in the College Preparatory High School.
 Students of the other two school types are being taught in an integrated manner.

-> The German International School Washington D.C. also offers the U.S. High School diploma in twelfth grade.
+The German International School Washington D.C. also offers the U.S. High School diploma in twelfth grade.